 McLeodganj, the upper town named after David McLeod, the lieutenant governor of Punjab in 1848, is primarily a Tibetan settlement.
 Its focal point is this complex, which contains the residence of the Dalai Lama (not open to visitors), the Namgyal Monastery where monks can be seen debating in the afternoons, the Tibet Museum and the important Tsuglagkhang Temple.
 This complex is the main focus of visiting pilgrims, monks and many tourists.

 Before visiting the main chapel, pilgrims first visit the Kalachakra Temple, built in 1992.
-A simple hall, painted in yellow, it contains mesmerising murals of the Kalachakra (Wheel of Time) mandala, specifically linked to Avalokitesvara, of whom the Dalai Lama is a manifestation.
-Sand mandalas, representing the universe, are painstakingly created here over a period of time and then ceremonially destroyed to help the monks meditate.
+A simple hall, painted in yellow, it contains mesmerising murals of the Kalachakra (Wheel of Time) mandala, linked explicitly to Avalokiteśvara, of whom HH the Dalai Lama is a manifestation.
+Sand mandalas, representing the universe, are painstakingly created here over some time and then ceremonially destroyed to help the monks meditate.

 The remaining buildings form the Namgyal Monastery, where you can watch monks debate most afternoons, driving their points home with a theatrical clap of the hands.